 Donna Chaney Bunn '78

-President.
-She has led the Board of Trustees with vigor and enthusiasm and is personally involved in all committee work.
+Wanda served on the Board of Trustees from 1987-2005, rejoining the Board in 2008, and serving as Board President.
+She led the Board of Trustees with vigor and enthusiasm.
 Her achievements and contributions to the School are extraordinary.
-During her tenure on the Board, she has provided the leadership and financial support needed to ensure the School would not only survive but also thrive.
+During her tenure, she provided the leadership and financial support needed to ensure the School would not only survive but also thrive.
 This she has done anonymously in her quiet and reserved manner.
 She organized a fundraising effort at the School, implementing the first Annual Giving campaign.
-She has always been committed to seeing that many students are afforded the opportunity of a Calverton education.
+She consistently committed to seeing that many students are afforded the opportunity of a Calverton education.
 In 1998, she directed a master plan for campus expansion, with the completion of the Bowen-Thomas Science and Art Center in 2001.
-The Calvert County community greatly benefits from her involvement, including serving as co-chair of the hospital’s capital campaign and treasurer for her church, as wall as raising funds for the Johns Hopkins Professorship in Pediatric Endocrinology and working on the Presidents Leadership Council at Washington College.
+The Calvert County community has greatly benefited from her involvement, including serving as co-chair of the hospital’s capital campaign and treasurer for her church, as well as raising funds for the Johns Hopkins Professorship in Pediatric Endocrinology and working on the President's Leadership Council at Washington College.
 Wanda is the parent of Michelle ’91, Christine ’92, Thom ’00, and Kate ’03.

 Frances E. Markwith